hkashyap/kubectl-tutorial/README.md

    The ```<pod-name> ``` is the 'name' parameter of .yaml file.

-- If you used the .yaml file above, it comes with a docker with TensorFlow and all dependencies installed.
-It also has jupyterlab pre-installed, so you can tunnel jupyter notebooks remotely.
-The pod (let's use this term hereafter, instead of docker container) also has three ipythin notebooks.
+- If you used the .yaml file above, it uses a docker with TensorFlow + dependencies installed.
+The pod (let's use this term hereafter, instead of docker container) also has three example ipython notebooks.

   ### Let's try the mnist example:

   - Check if jupyterlab is installed.
-If not, install it.
+With jupyterlab, you can tunnel jupyter notebooks remotely.If not, install it.

     ```pip install jupyterlab```

   - Then enter the following command to start a remote tunnel.

-      ``` jupyter lab --allow-root --port=<any port number under 64K and more than 2K> --ip=127.0.0.1```
+      ```jupyter lab --allow-root --port=<any port number under 64K and more than 2K> --ip=127.0.0.1```
       It will create a URL to access the jupyter instance.
 Copy it.

-  - On a new terminal window, enter this:
+  - On a new terminal and execute this:

-      ```kubectl port-forward gpu-pod-example <same-port-number> -n <namespace>```
+      ```kubectl port-forward <pod-name> <same-port-number> -n <namespace>```

       It will start the port forwarding.

   - Open a browser and paste the URL copied from before and enter.
 Now you have access to
-    all the jupyter notecbooks on the pod.
+    all the jupyter notebooks on the pod.

-  - Try the stepwise MNIST example.
+  - Try the stepwise MNIST example from scratch.
+There are two additional getting started
+    tutorials as well.

+  - Create your own jupyter notebook.